Museum hours are as follows: Tuesday through Saturday 9am to 4pm will last entry at 3:30pm.

 Sunday: Open by Special Request on Advance Booking Only

 Closed on Major Holidays

-Northwest Arizona is a land of pine forested mountains, deep canyons, fertile river valleys, and high cactus covered deserts...
-Rich in a variety of minerals gold, silver, copper, molybdenum, turquoise and other gemstones... inhabited by shy bighorn sheep and deer, as well as snakes, scorpions, tarantulas...
-Quail and cactus wrens, antelope, coyotes and the inevitable jack rabbits.
+Northwest Arizona is a land of pine forested mountains, deep canyons, fertile river valleys, and high cactus covered deserts.
+It is rich in a variety of minerals: gold, silver, copper, molybdenum, turquoise and other gemstones.
+The region is inhabited by shy bighorn sheep and deer, snakes, scorpions and tarantulas as well as quail and cactus wrens, antelope, coyotes and the inevitable jack rabbits.

-The Mohave Museum of History and Arts is dedicated to the purposes of preserving the heritage of Northwestern Arizona and of presenting that history to the public.
+The Mohave Museum of History and Arts is dedicated to preserving the heritage of Northwestern Arizona and presenting that history to the public.

 Founded in August 1961, the Mohave Museum of History and Arts is a private, not-for-profit organization.
 Its growth and current operations are financed entirely by admissions, memberships and contributions.
-The benefits of membership include free admission for members and their out-of-town guests, a 10% discount in the Gift Shop, a monthly newsletter and invitations to special events.
-Of course, the greatest satisfaction is the realization that the support helps to preserve, and make available to the public, the history of Mohave County and Northwest Arizona.
+The benefits of membership include free admission for members and their guests, a 10% discount in the Gift Shop, a monthly newsletter and invitations to special events.
+Your contribution, large or small, in whatever form it takes, helps to preserve, and make available to the public, the history of Kingman, Mohave County and the greater Southwest.

-The MUSEUM RESEARCH FACILITY houses a collection of documents, manuscripts, maps, and photos about Mohave County and the Southwest.
-The research facilities are open to the public from 9 a.m. to 4:30 p.m. on Wednesdays and Thursdays.
+The MUSEUM RESEARCH FACILITY houses a collection of documents, manuscripts, maps, and photos related to Mohave County and the Southwest.
+The research facilities are open to the public from 9 a.m. to 3:00 p.m. on Wednesdays and Thursdays.

 Copyright © Mohave Museum of History and Arts.
 All rights reserved.